lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 There is still one interesting detail to discuss before we can wrap this up.

+We already saw that, when a function is using return type polymorphism, we need to explicitly declare the expected type.

-What if you want to call a function implementing return type polimorphism but you don't want to assign it?
+What if you want to call a function implementing return type polymorphism but you don't want to assign it?
 Let's say we want to use the returned value immediately, maybe as an argument for another function call.

 I mean, if we just do the following: